Index of Images, Roman Coins: Republic and Principate: Barbara F. McManus

 Keywords: coin, succession, children

-The obverse depicts Gaius Caesar on horseback with a legionary eagle and two military standards behind him.
+The reverse depicts Gaius Caesar on horseback with a legionary eagle and two military standards behind him.
 The coin commemorates Augustus' introduction of his 12-year-old adopted son to the army in Gaul.
 Gaius still wears a bulla, which flies out from his neck and is emphasized on the coin by its exaggerated size.

 Berlin, Pergamon Museum.
 Credits: Barbara McManus, 2005